luolsph/academic-kickstart/content/authors/admin/_index.md

 #- Visitors
 ---

 I am an Assistant Professor in the Department of Statistics and Actuarial Science at the University of Iowa.
 I did my PhD in the Department of Biostatistics at the University of Michigan, working with <a href="http://www.umich.edu/~songlab/people.html" target="_blank">Professor Peter X.K.
 Song</a>.
 My research interests lie at developing real-time analytics to address methodological needs in the analysis of streaming data such as periodically updated large-scale database and mobile health data.
 In particular, I am interested in developing online analysis toolbox in regression models with a main focus on statistical inference.
-Some specific topics I am currently working on include online statistical inference with dynamic and dependent streaming data, online high-dimensional statistical inference, and dynamic mediation analysis.
+Some specific topics I am currently working on include online statistical inference with dynamic and dependent streaming data, online high-dimensional statistical inference, response adaptive experiments, and dynamic mediation analysis.